1931 Jinan plane crash: Conspiracy theories

-Some believed that the air crash was a murder arranged by Xu Zhimo's romantic rivals, and that the most likely suspect was Wang Geng (Chinese: 王赓), who was the former husband of Lu Xiaoman (Xu's wife).
+Some believed that the air crash was a murder arranged by Xu Zhimo's romantic rivals, and that the most likely suspect was Wang Geng (Chinese: 王赓), the former husband of Lu Xiaoman (Xu's wife).

-A popular version of the crash pointed out that just at the night before the crash, the Northeast Army of Republic of China, in which Wang Geng had served, received a secret telegram which instructed the special agents to destroy a mail plane leaving from Nanking for Beiping.
+A popular version of the crash claims that the night before the crash, the Northeast Army of the Republic of China, in which Wang Geng had served, received a secret telegram which instructed the special agents to destroy a mail plane leaving from Nanjing for Beiping.
 The mission was accomplished.
 It was a coincidence that the Detroiter planned to share the same route with the plane of their target, meaning that the plane was either shot down or blew up by spies.
-Investigators authenticated the theory through documents of Northeast Army, but confirmed it was untrue.
-There were no any records of this special "instruction".
+Investigators audited the theory through documents of Northeast Army, but confirmed it was false.
+There were no records of this special instruction.

 Legacy

-The literary community in China went into mourning when they heard of the Xu's death.
-Overwhelmed by sadness, Lin Huiyin collected a piece of wreckage from the crash scene.
-She preserved it at her bedside in memory of Xu throughout the rest of her life.
+The literary community in China went into mourning when they heard of Xu's death.
+Lin Huiyin collected a piece of wreckage from the crash scene and preserved it at her bedside in memory of Xu throughout the rest of her life.

 Xu's memorial park was built in 1932, a year after the crash.